baudehlo/node-phantom-simple/README.md

     return page.open("http://tilomitra.com/repository/screenscrape/ajax.html", function (err,status) {
       console.log("opened site? ", status);
       page.includeJs('http://ajax.googleapis.com/ajax/libs/jquery/1.7.2/jquery.min.js', function (err) {
-        //jQuery Loaded.
+        // jQuery Loaded.
-        //Wait for a bit for AJAX content to load on the page.
+        // Wait for a bit for AJAX content to load on the page.
 Here, we are waiting 5 seconds. setTimeout(function () {
           return page.evaluate(function () {
             //Get what you want from the page using jQuery.
 A good way is to populate an object with all the jQuery commands that you need and then return the object.